 I paused for a second after hearing this from my colleague as I found it a bit disappointing for a leader to have to say things like that.
 Somehow I wish I had the chance to say this to my ex-boss in person: “Excuse you, I never ACTED LIKE A DIVA because I AM A DIVA, whether you like it or not’.

-It doesn’t happen to me very often but this time in particular, I had this female boss who didn’t like me at all, and even worse, she considered me as a real threat for the fact that I had been an overachiever of the team and whenever I talked, people listened.
+It doesn’t happen to me very often but this time in particular, I had this female manager who didn’t like me at all, and even worse, she considered me as a real threat for the fact that I had been an overachiever amongst other team members and I knew I have the ability to make people listen.
 By people, I meant everybody, from an employee, my peers to CEO level.
-It does not mean that I am liked by everybody but I know I’ve earned certain level of respect of the people who are both junior and senior to me.
+It does not mean that I was liked by everybody in the company but I know I’ve earned certain level of respect of the people who are both junior and senior to me.
 I know for the fact that I’ve got the potentials to be considered as a threat to her.
 After 3.5 years with the company, I wouldn’t think I would have left the job so early but I left it anyway, not long after she got on board, for a better opportunity for me to be the type of leader that I wanted to be.
 Besides, I was still so young back then, I knew that I will still have time to learn, to make mistakes and to grow myself to a much bigger person than who I was yesterday.

 I woke up this morning and saw this article: “Without a job tittle, who are you?”
 I think by now, 3 years after I quit that job, it would be much easier for me to answer this question: I am a leader in the hospitality and tourism industry in my country, to the extend that not only have I achieved some significant milestones to climb the corporate ladder, I’ve also become the founder of several non profit organizations that have been up and running to create positive impacts on people’s lives.